ManjulaChalla/MontecarloMultiGPU_Revisit/README.md

 With the help of a GPU, we reduce and speed up the problem by parallelizing each path.
 That is, we can assign each path to a single thread, simulating thousands of them in parallel, with massive savings in computational power and time.

-> **Note**: We use Intel® open-sources SYCLomatic tool which assists developers in porting CUDA code automatically to SYCL code.
-To finish the process, developers complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
-User's can also use SYCLomatic Tool which comes along with the Intel® oneAPI Base Toolkit.
+> **Note**: The sample used the open-source SYCLomatic tool that assists developers in porting CUDA code to SYCL code.
+To finish the process, you must complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
+You can also use the Intel® DPC++ Compatibility Tool available to augment Base Toolkit.

 This sample contains two versions in the following folders: